What Is String In C Language

 3. strcat(dest, src):

 Appends the string src to the end of the string dest.
-Similar to strcpy, ensure that dest has enough space to accommodate the concatenated string.
+Similar to strcpy, see to it that dest has enough space to accommodate the concatenated string.

 #include